-A total of around 200,000 people (especially political opponents, Soviets and Jews) were imprisoned, put into forced labour, tortured or killed here.
-In the late summer of 1941, a mass shooting range was built which saw the murder of tens of thousands of Soviet prisoners of war.
+A total of around 200,000 people (especially political opponents, Soviets, and Jews) were imprisoned, put into forced labour, tortured, or killed at Sachsenhausen.
+In the late summer of 1941, a mass shooting range was built, which saw the murder of tens of thousands of Soviet prisoners of war.

-It is important to us to present the history of Sachsenhausen and the Third Reich camp system in as much detail as possible, whilst also remaining sensitive to its impact and respectful of those who tragically suffered and lost their lives.
+It is important to us to present the history of Sachsenhausen and the Third Reich camp system in as much detail as possible, while also remaining sensitive to its impact, and respectful of those who tragically suffered and lost their lives.

-We base our tour on the most up-to-date specialist literature, as well as numerous eyewitness reports from the time.
-It is not our aim to shock visitors during the private tour, however we do believe it’s important to do justice to the events that took place at Sachsenhausen between 1936 and 1945.
+We base our private tour of this memorial on the most up-to-date specialist literature, as well as numerous eyewitness reports from the time.
+It is not our aim to shock; however, we do believe it’s important to do justice to the events that took place at Sachsenhausen between 1936 and 1945.

-This tour is an essential education for anyone wishing to understand the devastating legacy of Nazi concentration camps before and during the Second World War.
-However, one should also take into account that the place itself has a strong emotional impact on everyone.
+This tour is essential education for anyone wishing to understand the devastating legacy of Nazi concentration camps before and during the Second World War.
+However, we understand that visiting the memorial may be too emotionally triggering for some visitors.